 How do I become a resident?

-Applicants have four options from which to choose when making application:
+Applicants have three options from which to choose when making application:

-Reserving an apartment or villa that may be currently available.
-Applying for the
+Unit Assignment.
+Accepting an apartment or villa that is currently available.

-Wait List if wishing to move within 18 months, or if you desire a Laurel Lake home style that is in greatest demand.
-Joining the
+Wait List.
+Apply for the Wait List if planning to move within the next 1-5 years, or if you desire a Laurel Lake home style that is in high demand.

-Pre-residency Life Care member if you are between the ages of 55-70, and plan to move to Laurel Lake before age 75.
+Pre-residency Life Care.
+Join if between the ages of 55-70, and planning to move to Laurel Lake before age 75.

 What is the next step if I’d like to know more?